spectrocloud/librarium/content/docs/12-enterprise-version/00-on-prem-system-requirements.md

 # System Requirements

-The Palette SaaS platform is also available as a self-hosted, on-premise deployment.
-The on-premise version is a dedicated instance of the platform hosted in the customer's VMware environment.
-Palette on-premise is available in two modes:
+The Palette SaaS platform is also available as a self-hosted, on-premises deployment.
+The on-premises version is a dedicated instance of the platform hosted in the customer's VMware environment.
+Palette on-premises is available in two modes:

 | **On-premises Modes** | **Description**                                                                   |
 | --------------------- | --------------------------------------------------------------------------------- |